Tuesday, 10 June 2025

 public class UserRepository { }

-• What: @Controller is marks a class as a web controller.
+@Controller annotation is marks the class as a Spring MVC controller for handling web requests.

 @Controller